 “The significant enrollment decline which occurred in the current fiscal year resulted in a decline in tuition and fees revenues in excess of $9 million,” the division said in a BOT workbook.

-Norman said that FAMU lost $9.2M in tuition and fees in 2014-2015, which was also mainly caused by the enrollment drop.
+FAMU said it lost $9.2M in tuition and fees in 2014-2015, which was also mainly caused by the enrollment drop.

 The administration of former President Elmira Mangum said it expected FAMU to lose about another $10.5M in tuition and fees due to its projected enrollment of 9,000 in Fall 2016, a loss of 920 students from Fall 2015.